 I am a listener for God.
 I first heard God on the shores of Lake Winnipesaukee where I grew up, shown above.
 I continue to hear God in silence, in the beauty of creation and in voices all around me.
 I am a United Methodist pastor, I am also a registered nurse.
 I believe that God invites us to live a holy and whole life.
 My call to lead is informed and unfolds through contemplative practices based on the scripture where Jesus instructed the disciples to put out into the deep.
 (Luke 5:4) The term “thin place” is a Celtic expression that describes the time or place or person where the veil between heaven and earth is thin.
 I expect to find thin places every day.

 Attending to God’s Presence in silence expands my experience and understanding of the vastness of God’s love and mercy.
 I believe that spiritual practices will remind us of not only who God is, but who we are.
 When we listen, we learn how God wants us to be part of the recovery of creation.
 The answers to our world’s needs are within and around us when we listen with intention.
 I offer spiritual guidance for those seeking to listen for Spirit.

-Family life, for me, at this time, centers around four sons, one daughter in love, one daughter in love to-be and an adorable grandson.
+Family life, for me, at this time, centers around four sons, one daughter in love, one daughter in love to-be and two adorable grandsons.
 We are crazy about our sweet aussie, Ruby and Washington Capitals hockey.